 The rose-ringed parakeet is a medium-sized parrot.

-It has disjunct native ranges in Africa and South Asia and is now introduced into many other parts of the world where feral populations have established themselves and are bred for the exotic pet trade.
+It has disjunct native ranges in Africa and South Asia.
+It is now introduced into many other parts of the world where feral populations have established themselves and are bred for the exotic pet trade.

 16. Variegated Parakeet

 Now more commonly known as the Varied Lorikeet.
-The bird is found in eucalypt forests, wetland and grassland areas in Northern Queensland, Northern Territory and Western Australia.
+The bird is found in eucalypt forests, wetlands and grassland areas in Northern Queensland, Northern Territory and Western Australia.

 17. Guaiabero